Cornbread is by far one of my favorite comfort foods and for it being a favorite, I rarely make it!

 1/4tsp. garlic powder

-First make the chive butter: mix the sofened butter with chives and seasonings.
+Make the chive butter: mix the softened butter with chives and seasonings.
 Roll into a small log, and wrap in plastic wrap.
 Place in fridge until butter hardens, about 20-30 minutes.

-For the muffins: In a medium sized bowl mix the cornmeal, flour, sugar, wheat germ, baking soda, baking powder, and salt.
-In another bowl mix the softened butter, buttermilk, eggs and vanilla extract.
+For the cornbread: In a medium sized bowl mix the cornmeal, flour, brown sugar, wheat germ (if using), baking soda, baking powder, and salt.
+In another bowl mix the melted butter, buttermilk, eggs and vanilla extract.
 Mix the wet ingredients into the dry and then fold in chopped fresh herbs.

-Prepare muffin tin by either spraying with cooking spray or grease bottom and sides of tins with butter.
-Scoop batter into each tin, filling about 3/4 high.
-Bake in a preheated oven at 400°F. for 18-20 minutes or until toothpick inserted in the center comes out clean.
+Prepare muffin tin by either spraying with non-stick cooking spray Spoon batter into each tin, filling about 3/4 high.
+Bake in a preheated oven for 18-20 minutes or until toothpick inserted in the center comes out clean.

 To Make As A Skillet: